 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-Mary said, "I am sorry."
+"I'm tired," he says every evening.

 ANSWER DOWNLOAD EXAMIANS APP